Presidencies and provinces of British India

-Overall territorial control of British India.
-Muscat and Oman in light green were under partial control, while Somaliland and Malaya were ruled by British India for only a few years.
-Aden was separated in 1937.
+A mezzotint engraving of Fort William, Calcutta, the capital of the Bengal Presidency in British India 1735.

-The provinces of India, earlier presidencies of British India and still earlier, presidency towns, were the administrative divisions of British governance in South Asia.
+The provinces of India, earlier presidencies of British India and still earlier, presidency towns, were the administrative divisions of British governance on the Indian subcontinent.
 Collectively, they have been called British India.
-In one form or another, they existed between 1612 and 1947, conventionally divided into three historical periods:
+In one form or another, they existed between 1757 and 1947, conventionally divided into three historical periods: